juhasev/sample-ninja-help/help-registration-reports.md

 Contact support@sampleninja.io if you would like to contribute to our blacklisted domain collection.

+### Filtering
+Click on the **filter** icon top right to open up the filter menu.
+You can select time range to look at the statistics and/or select individual recruitment sources to compare how the different sources are performing.

-## Sources tab
+### Sources tab
 Provides details which recruitment sources are the most active in the past month.
 > These values are recorded using everybody visiting the registration survey.

-## Devices tab
+### Devices tab
 Provides information of all devices visiting the registration survey.

 > These values are recorded using everybody visiting the registration survey.

-### Filtering
-Click on the **filter** icon top right to open up the filter menu.
-You can select time range to look at the statistics and/or select individual recruitment sources to compare how the different sources are performing.